Paddle Billing

 Update a transaction

-While your transaction is draft or ready, you can make changes to it and the items on it.
+While a transaction is draft or ready, you can make changes to it and the items on it.
 You can work with items, apply a discount, change customer information, or add or remove custom data.

 If you're working with a draft transaction, Paddle automatically marks it as ready when you add customer_id and address_id.